-Growing the best-tasting onions doesn’t happen by accident.
-Yes, you can grow onions by pretty much letting them do their own thing: you'll have onions; you'll have plenty of onions; you'll have onions suitable for most recipes.
+If you’re wondering how to grow the most flavorful onions, bear in mind that growing the best-tasting onions doesn’t happen by accident.
+Yes, you can grow onions by pretty much letting them do their own thing.
+Meaning you’ll have onions (you’ll have plenty of onions).
+And you’ll have onions suitable for most recipes.
 But, you will NOT have the most flavorful onions.

 The first recommendation for growing the best onions is that you use onion transplants rather than starting your onions from seeds.
-Transplants can withstand light frost, so these will actually be one of the first vegetables you can plant in your garden.
+Transplants can withstand light frost.
+So these will actually be one of the first vegetables you can plant in your garden.
+You can use our guide to decide which variety of onion is best for your area.

 Plan ahead for the size of the bulbs your particular variety of onion will produce.
 You can plant closer together if you’d like to thin your onions at chive-size or as scallions, making room for the remainder of your onions to grow to full size.
 Otherwise, leave enough room on each side of each onion plant to allow for full-size bulb growth (and maybe a little more for good measure).